-A Piste Box can only be paired with one Relay Box at a time.
+A Piste Box can only be paired with one Display Box or Relay Box at a time.
 If you’d like to cancel hits on multiple pistes at once, you’ll need to set up Piste Boxes at each of your strips.

-Can the Piste Box be paired with any Relay Box?
+Can the Piste Box be paired with any Display Box or Relay Box?

-Yes, the Piste Box can be paired with any Relay Box.
-If you’d like to change which Relay Box your Piste Box is paired with, remove the batteries from the Relay Box or Piste Box to unpair the devices.
+Yes, the Piste Box can be paired with any Display Box or Relay Box.
+If you’d like to change which device your Piste Box is paired with, you’ll need to un-pair the Piste Box from your Display Box or Relay Box.

 What is conductive tape?